 “That’s false.
 All contact tracing is coordinated through the local health department,” Egelberg said.
 “Health services cannot do it on their behalf.”

-“Keep in mind though that if the University sent us the internal testing and contact tracing plans like they were supposed to, we would’ve caught this and other potential inaccuracies we haven’t found yet since we have to sort through various web pages to see some of their plan,” He said.
+“Keep in mind though that if the University sent us the internal testing and contact tracing plans like they were supposed to, we would’ve caught this and other potential inaccuracies we haven’t found yet since we have to sort through various web pages to see some of their plan,” he said.

 “Now while we acknowledge that we are extremely disappointed with our lack of inclusion with this Restart Plan, we realize what’s done is done and we are ready to move forward to a better working relationship,” Egelberg said.
 “However, it seems like every time we attempt to move forward, the University sends out press releases or contacts us through our town attorneys because they are unhappy with how they are being portrayed in the media.”

-Egelberg noted that following the Aug.
+Egelberg added that following the Aug.
 24 meeting between Village and University officials, Seton Hall sent a letter from an attorney voicing displeasure with how they were portrayed by a third party, hyperlocal news source.

-“This was just baffling to us and a poor way to show their commitment to working together,” He said.
+“This was just baffling to us and a poor way to show their commitment to working together,” he said.

 “The University called and sent a letter to local officials: (1) conveying its disappointment by the tone and content of a recent meeting with local officials; (2) seeking to clarify misstatements by local officials and correct any misunderstanding of the Village; and, (3) to overcome the unfortunate mischaracterization of the University’s comprehensive planning and efforts,” He said.

-The confusion between Village and University officials comes at a crucial moment for the two entities as Seton Hall begins to fully implement its restart plan, with in-person classes having commenced on its South Orange campus on Monday.
+The confusion between Village and University officials comes at a crucial moment for the two entities as Seton Hall begins to fully implement its Restart Plan, with in-person classes having commenced on its South Orange campus on Monday.
 Last week, the University reported its third case of the fall semester on Aug.
 24, bringing the University to a total of 10 cases since March.

 According to a South Orange Police Department (SOPD) Sergeant Adrian Acevedo, who spoke briefly with The Setonian over the phone on Aug.
-25, the SOPD has received complaints of large gatherings at houses which callers have been described as fraternity or Seton Hall-related homes in the Village, an account that was corroborated by Collum who said she had received “dozens” of complaints from Village residents – though noted some of these may have multiple people reporting about the same events.
+25, the SOPD has received complaints of large gatherings at houses which callers have described as fraternity or Seton Hall-related homes in the Village, an account that was corroborated by Collum who said she had received “dozens” of complaints from Village residents – though noted some of these may have multiple people reporting about the same events.

 “I make myself very accessible to the public, so over the course of the first week of move-in, there had to be hundreds of messages or social media tags or threads that were happening in our community where somebody brought my attention to it,” Collum said.
 “So, there is a general overall concern that the pledge that students took, they may be taking it very seriously on campus, but then relaxing some of those requirements off campus.”